 Newport Museum and Art Gallery cares for over 7,300 works of art including works by Sir Stanley Spencer, L.S.
 Lowry, Dame Laura Knight, Stanhope Forbes and James Flewitt Mullock, a 19th century Newport artist.

 The collections illustrate the changing face of south Wales’ rural and industrial landscape and include donations from the Arts Council of Wales and the Contemporary Art Society for Wales.

-As there is limited display space in the Gallery we cannot show everything at all times so please call in advance if you wish to see a particular piece.
+Limited display space in the Gallery means we cannot show everything at all times, please call in advance if you wish to see a particular piece.

-Many of our 2-dimensional works have been digitised and can be viewed online.
+Many of our two-dimensional works have been digitised and can be viewed online.
 To access images of most paintings in the art collections visit the Art UK website.

 For a selection of watercolour drawings and other works on paper visit the People’s Collection Wales.